Music Technology

 Course Typically Offered: Fall

 This third in a four-course sequence provides an in-depth technical and applied study of recording techniques covered in the previous recording arts courses.
-Topics include effects and dynamics processing and complex routing used in the context of the multi-track recording and mixdown.
+Topics include complex signal path routing, effects and dynamics processing, mixing and file export.
 Students work within a group and utilize studio time to complete assignments within a given timeline.

 MTEC 211: Recording Arts IV